EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing

 While standard models like Bradley-Terry model with ties (BTT) treat tied pairs as a single outcome~\citep{liu2025improving}, we propose a novel data augmentation strategy to extract a richer supervisory signal from these ambiguous cases.
 Our key insight is that a tie in overall quality often masks complementary dimensional strengths.
 For instance, one image may excel in \textit{Instruction Following} while the other has superior \textit{Visual Quality}.
 We leverage this by decomposing each qualifying tie pair $(I_A, I_B)_{\text{tie}}$ into two new training samples with opposing preference labels, $(I_A \succ I_B)$ and $(I_B \succ I_A)$, based on their respective dimensional advantages (Eq.~\ref{eq:tie_decomposition}).
 Let $z_{i,d}$ be the ground-truth score for image $i$ on dimension $d$.
 A tie pair where one image is preferred on the first dimension and the other is preferred on the second (e.g., $z_{A,1} > z_{B,1}$ and $z_{B,2} > z_{A,2}$) is duplicated and relabeled as follows:

 This strategy forces the model to reconcile seemingly contradictory signals for the same input pair, pushing it to develop a more granular understanding of nuanced trade-offs.
 This not only doubles the utility of our annotated tie data but also leads to a more stable training dynamic.
 As illustrated in Appendix~\ref{appx:ablate_exps}, our tie-disentanglement method results in a smoother training loss curve and more consistent performance gains on the validation set.
 Figure~\ref{fig:example} shows some examples of our reward model giving rewards that are aligned with humans.
+More failure mode anaylysis of \mname is shown in th Appendix ~\ref{sec:appendix_fail_mode}.